learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 ## `describe`

 The first thing RSpec allows you to do with its DSL is to define what it is you are describing.
-As in, are we writing a test that describes how our Billing System works or are we writing a test the describes how fizzbuzz works?
+As in, are we writing a test that describes how our Billing System works or are we writing a test that describes how fizzbuzz works?

 RSpec gives us the `describe` method.
 The argument we pass to the `describe` method is arbitrary; it doesn't really do anything besides document what exactly it is we're testing.
 Since we're writing a specification (a test) for `fizzbuzz`, it makes sense to pass `describe` the string `"fizzbuzz"`. `describe` also accepts a block, which will be covered shortly, but for now, just know that a block in ruby starts with the `do` keyword.
 Every block that is opened must be closed.
 We use the `end` keyword to close the `describe` block.